usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 By the end of this module, you will be able to assess your strengths and change style to develop a personal plan for contributing to and promoting change within your agency and the broader government community.

 ---
-## Staying Current with Emerging Tech and Trends
+## Staying current with emerging tech and trends

 Technology is reshaping the way the federal government delivers services, and acquisition plays a central role in making it happen.
 From artificial intelligence and cybersecurity to automation and cloud-native solutions, emerging technologies are influencing everything from how agencies define requirements to how vendors respond.

-### Why It Matters
+### Why it matters

 Emerging tech isn’t just for IT teams.
 Staying informed about technology trends empowers you to:

-* Engage in more meaningful conversations with program and technical staff.
+* Engage in more meaningful conversations with program and technical staff
-* Structure solicitations that reflect modern capabilities.
+* Structure solicitations that reflect modern capabilities
-* Anticipate how industry might respond to your requirements.
+* Anticipate how industry might respond to your requirements
-* Support mission delivery with smarter, more adaptive contracts.
+* Support mission delivery with smarter, more adaptive contracts

-### Tech in Action: Generative AI and Federal Acquisition
+### Tech in action: Generative AI and federal acquisition

 Take **generative AI** as an example.
 It has already begun influencing how acquisition professionals:

-* Conduct **market research** by analyzing vendor data more efficiently.
+* Conduct **market research** by analyzing vendor data more efficiently
-* Draft or refine **performance work statements** using AI-assisted language tools.
+* Draft or refine **performance work statements** using AI-assisted language tools
-* Create **procurement templates** that reflect emerging best practices.
+* Create **procurement templates** that reflect emerging best practices

 This type of fast-moving innovation requires curiosity and a commitment to staying informed, even when formal guidance is still evolving.

-### Where to Watch for Tech Trends
+### Where to watch for tech trends

 You don’t need to be a technologist to stay tech-aware.
 Here are trusted sources where you can spot trends relevant to acquisition: